yo-yo-yo-jbo/bggp5_java_editing/README.md

 ```

 Indeed it looks like the JVM verifier validates the constructor initializes the superclass.
 Since the total code length of `<init>` is 5 bytes, it cannot be improved further.

+### Other experiments
+- I've tried checking if the `tag` is really used or we can abuse a type confusion.
+The JVM I have strongly checks the `tag`.
+- Out-of-bounds in the constant pool is a no-go, resulting in verifier failures (if used statically) or crashes (if used in a `Code` attribute).

+### Reducing Exceptions references